f5devcentral/f5-velos-training/docs/velos_security.rst

 Viewing Logs from the webUI
 --------------------------

 In the current F5OS releases, you cannot view the F5OS audit.log file directly from the webUI, although you can download it from the webUI.
-To view the audit.log, you can use the CLI or API, or download the files and then view.
+To view the audit.log, you can use the CLI or API or download the files and then view.
 To download log files from the webUI, go to the **System Settings -> File Utilities** page.
 Here there are various logs directories you can download files from.
-You have the option to **Export** files to a remote HTTPS server, or **Download** the files directly to your client machine through the browser.
+You have the option to **Export** files to a remote HTTPS server or **Download** the files directly to your client machine through the browser.

 .. image:: images/velos_security/image10.png
   :align: center